AnthonyMohun/volition/docs/technical-architecture.md

 ## Image Handling & Compression

-Image processing happens entirely in the browser and is implemented with a small helper:
+Image processing happens entirely in the browser and is implemented with two helpers:

-- `lib/utils.ts` exports `compressImage(file, maxWidth = 1024, quality = 0.8)`.
+- `lib/image-compress.ts` — the primary helper that wraps `browser-image-compression` to reduce file size efficiently when uploading images in the UI (used by `sticky-note.tsx`).
-- This creates a canvas, draws the image resized for a max width, and uses `canvas.toBlob()` to return compressed data as a `dataUrl`.
+- `lib/utils.ts` — a canvas-based helper that resizes images and converts them to a `dataUrl` as a fallback or for smaller tasks.
 - The app stores the resulting `dataUrl` in `note.image.dataUrl`.

 This keeps the app quick and avoids server-side image handling, but it does place image DSGs in localStorage.
 Users should avoid very large images or use the compressed output that tends to be a few hundred KB per image.